Is Romelu Lukaku dating American pop star Megan Thee Stallion? New images spark rumors

-Pictures surfaced on social media of Romelu Lukaku with famous American rapper, singer and songwriter Megan Thee Stallion on Monday evening.
+Pictures of Romelu Lukaku with famous American rapper, singer and songwriter Megan Thee Stallion surfaced on social media on Monday evening.
 The images were taken at the wedding of Lautaro Martinez, the striker brother of Big Rome at Inter.
+A day later, some more revealing pictures were added.

 Jonas Witthoek, Vincent van Genecten